Narkasin/Gaming-Website/webgame/README.md

 # Company website

-This is my (Thomas Holloway) project towards a company based website.
+This is my (Narkcast) project towards a company based website.

 It is written in HTML, though can be made to PHP as the PHP script is already installed and database made.